subtledoctor/Faiths_and_Powers/README.md

 Restrictions:
 - Alignment: Lawful good, lawful neutral, or neutral good only.
 - Multiclass: Fighter/Clerics can be Hands of Torm.

+**Hoodwinker of Baravar Cloakshadow**
+HOODWINKER OF BARAVAR CLOAKSHADOW:

+Advantages:
+- May use Shadowstep at 1st level.
+The Hoodwinker gains an additional use at levels 5, 10, 15 and 20.
+SHADOWSTEP:
+The character steps into the Shadow Plane and may move for 7 seconds while others are frozen in time.
+The caster cannot attack or cast spells while in the Shadow Plane.

+Restrictions:
+- Alignment: may not be Lawful.

 **Luckrider of Tymora**